grrimgrriefer/UnrealVoxta/README.md

 ## Tests
 [Basic test coverage](./Tests/VoxtaClientTests.cpp) (85 tests atm) of the main VoxtaClient public C++ API.
 Additional test coverage for the blueprint API and for audio input & output are scheduled for upcoming releases.

-**Note**
+**Note:**
-All of them are integration tests and require a valid instance of VoxtaServer to be running on localhost, and will generate some responses as result. **Be mindful if using VoxtaCloud credits**⚠️.
+All tests are integration tests and require a valid instance of VoxtaServer to be running (configured on localhost but that can be easily modified).

+⚠️⚠️ **Be mindful running tests when using VoxtaCloud services, especially cloud TTS audio.
+It is highly adviced to only execute relevant tests during development to avoid draining cloud credits.** ⚠️⚠️

 ![Tests image](https://dev.azure.com/grrimgrriefer/b22f0465-b773-42a3-9f3e-cd0bfb60dd2f/_apis/git/repositories/c5225fce-9f91-406e-9a06-07514397eb7d/items?path=/Documentation/0.1.1/Images/Tests.PNG&resolveLfs=true&%24format=octetStream "Tests image.")